ayarmkt/aya-takamura-takehome-exercise/README.md

 - Improve the order of tasks in the "All Tasks" view for more efficient selection.
 The default order can be sorted by impact.
 - Add various filters such as status, number of workers, etc. Extract the filter button component as a reusable component and update the filterData reducer in the Redux store
 - The modal for task details display can be further improved.
 The data organization and the usage of a modal view need reconsideration
 - Add functionality to the "SELECTION OVER" button inside the modal to remove selected tasks from the list.
-New reducer can be added to the Redux store to handle the displayed tasks.
+Add a new reducer to the Redux store to handle the changes in the displayed tasks

 ## Getting Started
 1. Fork and then clone this repository